ystia/yorc/doc/ha.rst

 High level view of a typical HA installation
 --------------------------------------------

-The bellow figure illustrate how a typical Janus setup for enabling High Availability looks like.
+The bellow figure illustrates how a typical Janus setup for enabling High Availability looks like.

 .. image:: _static/img/Janus_HA.png
    :align: center